santoshrajan/frpjs/readme.md

 connectionEvent       = frp.io.on('connection')
 ```

 frpjs Events are just functions that take a callback as their argument.
 The callbacks are called with the value of the Event, whenever an event occurs.
 Events are not activated when they are created.
-They are activated when you you call the Event with a callback.
+They are activated when you call the Event with a callback.

 We then create a function that takes a socket as argument and returns a 'chat message' Event.
 ```
 connectionToSockEvent = socket => frp.socket.on(socket, 'chat message')
 ```

 Now we bind the 'connection' Event to the 'chat message' Event.